cgenereux/Wojak-Investor-Sim/README.md

+  About

+  - Wojak Investor Sim is a browser-based stock market and venture investing game where you play as Wojak (or friends) trying to build a portfolio from 1985–2050.
+  - The live version runs at https://wojakinvestorsim.com using this codebase (vanilla JS frontend + Node/Fastify WebSocket backend).
+  - The sim combines a public market (macro events, sectors, pipelines, dividends, bankruptcies) with a private VC layer (growth startups + hard tech ventures that IPO into the same world).
+  - Supports both singleplayer and multiplayer party sessions with a server-authoritative timeline and shared leaderboard.

+  Quick Start

+  - Requirements: Node 18+ for the backend/tests, and any static HTTP file server to serve this folder over http:// (the frontend uses fetch for JSON, so file:// will not work reliably).
+  - Singleplayer (local): from the repo root, run a static server such as `npx serve .` or `python -m http.server`, then open the served `index.html` in your browser to play with a fully local simulation.
+  - Multiplayer (local): in addition to the static server, run `npm install` once and then `npm start` to launch the Fastify/WebSocket backend on `ws://localhost:4000`; open the frontend and use the Multiplayer button to create/join a party (the client auto-targets localhost when running there).

   Architecture

   - Frontend is vanilla JS/HTML/CSS with Chart.js for charts and js-confetti for flair (index.html, src/main.js plus src/ui/*).
   - Backend is Fastify + WebSocket (server/server.js); it instantiates the same sim modules as the client (src/sim/*) and pushes ticks to connected clients.
-  - Game timeline runs from 1990 to 2050 with 14-day ticks; server ticks every 500ms in multiplayer and stops on idle or year 2050.
+  - Game timeline runs from 1985 to 2050 with 14-day ticks; server ticks every 500ms in multiplayer and stops on idle or year 2050.
   - Data/presets live under data/ and are generated at runtime via src/presets/presets.js (hard tech, megacorp, product rotators, hypergrowth ventures, binary hard tech ventures) plus macro events (data/ macroEvents.json).

   Player & Economy

-  - Each player starts with $3,000 cash, zero debt, and a character (wojak/grug/zoomer/bloomer); state includes cash, debt, holdings, venture equity, commitments, invested cash, drip flag (server/ server.js:createPlayer, src/main.js).
+  - Each player starts with $3,000 cash, and a character (wojak/grug/zoomer/bloomer); state includes cash, debt, holdings, venture equity, commitments, invested cash, drip flag (server/ server.js:createPlayer, src/main.js).
   - Net worth = cash + public equity + venture equity + pending commitments − debt; bankruptcy triggers when net worth < 0 and debt > 0 (single-player shows restart popup; multiplayer liquidates your positions).
-  - Borrowing: up to 5× net worth cap at 7% APR; borrow/repay commands and UI in the banking modal (server/server.js, src/main.js).
+  - Borrowing: up to 4× net worth cap at 7% APR; borrow/repay commands and UI in the banking modal (server/server.js, src/main.js).
   - Dividends accrue quarterly; optional DRIP reinvests payouts into more shares (server/server.js:distributeDividends, src/main.js).
   - Cosmetic states: suits unlock at millionaire/billionaire/trillionaire, “malding” Wojak on >50% drawdowns (single-player), favicon/avatar swaps (src/main.js, src/ui/wojakManager.js).